Scriptura/ScripturaFramework/Readme.md

 ### Third stage

 That's all!
-You can start creating with jade syntaxe.
+You can start creating with pug syntaxe.

 ## Folder tree and key files